MakeSchool/institutional-plan/README.md

 It is an experiment for a college to provide documentation and allow for discussion in the format of a software project.
 We will learn along the way what works, what doesn't, and how to communicate more clearly and more efficiently.
 We hope by doing this we can hold ourselves to a higher standard of transparency, communication, and collaboration with our students, staff, prospective students, and broader community.

-Our next update - which will provide more in-depth information across areas of the college - will be released in March.
+Our next update will be released in March.
 Stay tuned!

 ## December 2020 General Update: